-Blagoevgrad is among the districts with relatively good results in terms of demographic development.
+Blagoevgrad is among the districts with relatively good results in the area of demographic indicators.
 The share of children in kindergartens is high.
-Students’ results for 2023 are below the national average.
+Students’ results for 2024 are around the national average.
 Healthcare in the district suffers from a shortage of doctors and hospital beds.
-Crime rates in the district are low and detection rates relatively high, but the delivery of justice remains sluggish.
+The crime rate in the district is low and the detection rate relatively high, but the delivery of justice remains sluggish.
 The share of forest area is high.
-The intensity of cultural life in Blagoevgrad district is traditionally not very high, but tourism is well developed.
+The intensity of cultural life in Blagoevgrad district is traditionally not among the country’s highest, but tourism is well developed.

 Download reports from preivious years: